microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 <p><b><a name="challenge">The Challenge</a></b></p>

-Developers and DBA need to track query performance execution over time without having to "pool" Dynamic Management Views and save it to permanent storage.
+Developers and DBA need to track query performance execution over time without having to "poll" Dynamic Management Views and save it to permanent storage.
 Data professionals need to easily be able to compare query execution for different query plans associated with the same query text.

 <p><b><a name="solution">The Solution</a></b></p>